 The Circus Maximus' runway was some 600 meters long.
 At its height, it could accommodate some 250,000 spectators, five times the capacity of the Colosseum.
 The Circus Maximus extends between two of Rome's Seven Hills, the Aventine and the Palatine.
 It was the emperors living on the Palatine that had the best seats in the house, however, as you can still see from the palatial ruins that run across the hill today.

 Charioteers, riding chariots of two to four horses, raced seven laps around the plug, a central divider wall where two Egyptian obelisks once stood.
-Once they arrived at each end of the track they had to circle a meta - a large gilded column which quite literally served as a turning point.
+Once they arrived at each end of the track they had to circle a meta - a large gilded column which the riders had to circumvent.

-The obelisks that once stood in the Circus Maximus are still extant in the city.
+Both the obelisks that stood in the Circus Maximus are still extant in the city.
 They were renamed Flaminium and Lateran and were placed at the center of two important squares of Rome.
 The first stands tall in Piazza del Popolo, at the very north of the center but within view of the Altare della Patria.
-The second stands across from the Archbasilica of St. John Lateran.
+The second stands across from the Basilica of St. John in Lateran.

 Today, the shape of the Circus Maximus is still clearly visible, despite the depredations of its stones which were recycled four to five centuries ago to build palaces and churches.
 Its foundations, recently brought to light by archaeological excavations, have only recently opened to the public.

 The valley where the Circus Maximus was built in an area that is now one of the favorite destinations for joggers.
 Spectators still come to fill it, as they did 2,000 years ago.
-But instead of die-hard supporters of the red, green, or blue factions, today's crowds are fans of the Rolling Stones, Bruce Springsteen, and other stars who aspire to play here.
+But instead of die-hard supporters of the red, green, or blue factions, today's crowds are fans of the Rolling Stones, Bruce Springsteen, and other stars privileged enough to play there.